fmacrae/Roland_Robot/README.md

 sudo systemctl start web
 ```

 Your webservice should be started now.
-You can try driving your robot with buttons or arrow keys

 #### camera